Are you wondering, how the Bible can change your life? How the word of God can completely transform you?

 Why is the Bible important?
-It solidifies our relationship with Christ, builds trust and is the “manual” we use to develop our transformed identity and find our Godly purpose.
+It solidifies our relationship with Christ, builds trust, and is the “manual” we use to develop our transformed identity and find our Godly purpose.

 I would say that is pretty important.
 But why is it so easy to read other things more than the Bible?

 One of the biggest competitors in the race for our attention is social media.

 In an excerpt from an article on Social Media’s effect on our mental health by Mclean Hospital, a Harvard Medical School affiliate, the reason we spend so much time on social media is explained: